srijishks/Angularjs1/README.md

-# enatel
+# Angular JS App

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.16.0.
+This project is generated with yo angular generator version 0.16.0.

 ## Build & development

+## Install

+Running `npm install` will run the unit tests with karma.

 Run `grunt` for building and `grunt serve` for preview.